yanatan16/golang-instagram/README.md

 ```

 If anyone can prove to me that they fixed this bug, just let me know and we can change it to a string (all other IDs are strings...)

+- I apologize for using Medias [sic] everywhere, I needed a plural version that isn't spelled the same.

 ## License